Makenna Jones

 Makenna Jones (born February 26, 1998) is an American tennis player.

-Career

-Jones made her WTA main draw debut at the 2021 Silicon Valley Classic, where she received a wildcard to the doubles main draw.
+She has a career-high singles ranking by the WTA of 236, achieved October 23, 2023, and a best doubles ranking of 107, set on July 3, 2023.

 Jones played college tennis at the University of North Carolina at Chapel Hill, where she won the 2021 NCAA doubles championships with partner Elizabeth Scotty.